 It is the policy of Roseman University of Health Sciences and the College of Pharmacy to be sensitive to the religious obligations of its students.
-Should a student be unable to participate in a scheduled assessment, reassessment, summer assessment, or required classroom activity due to a religious obligation, the student must request an excused absence using the link in the Academic Affairs folder in Canvas as soon as possible, but no later than the end of orientation week for the school year.
-The Assistant Dean of Academic Affairs reserves the right to require the student to provide additional information and/or documentation from a clergyman confirming the religious prohibition asserted by the student if deemed pertinent in determining if an excused absence should be granted.
+Should a student be unable to participate in a scheduled assessment, reassessment, summer assessment, required classroom activity due to a religious obligation, or experiential rotation day(s), the student must request an excused absence using the link in the Academic Affairs folder in Canvas as soon as possible, but no later than the end of Orientation week for the school year.
+A student may be required to provide additional information and/or documentation from a clergyman confirming the religious prohibition asserted b the student if deemed pertinent in determining if an excused absence should be granted.